Become a Certified Health Data Analyst (CHDA)

 Naturally, salaries tend to rise with experience.
 The report found that first year professionals averaged $44,530, while those with five years under their belts rose to $52,400.
 At the top end, with more than 31 years of experience, the average was $86,390.

 Not only is title important, but so is geography.
-Average salaries varied considerably based on the region of the country in which analytics professionals were based:
+AHIMA found that average salaries varied considerably based on the region in which analytics professionals were based:

 2019 Average Salary by Certification Type